christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

-The origins of Christianity become clear when you realize that the Herodians, Alexandrian elites, and the Flavians were the same incestuous (78) Jewish family who used over a dozen aliases, agnomens, regional/ethnic names, and different biographies and mythologies for each persona (79).
+The origins of Christianity become clear when you realize that the Herodians, Alexandrian elites, and the Flavians were the same incestuous (78) family who used over a dozen aliases, agnomens, regional/ethnic names, and different biographies and mythologies for each persona (79).

 **9.2.
 Alexandria, Egypt.
 1st Century**